devgateway/www.developmentgateway.org/_posts/2012-12-19-dgmarket-now-tracking-almost-1-trillion-in-government-procurements-for-500000-users.md

 old_path: news/dgmarket-now-tracking-almost-1-trillion-government-procurements-500000-users
 title: dgMarket Now Tracking Almost $1 Trillion in Government Procurements for 500,000 Users
-lede: "This month, dgMarket reached a new milestone – we now have over half a million users who can track almost $1 trillion in government procurements annually!\r\n\r\ndgMarket is an online marketplace for government tenders, providing access to tender notices, bidding documents, and other procurement information.
+excerpt: "This month, dgMarket reached a new milestone – we now have over half a million users who can track almost $1 trillion in government procurements annually!\r\n\r\ndgMarket is an online marketplace for government tenders, providing access to tender notices, bidding documents, and other procurement information.
 It also provides open information